Will the Military Automatically Upgrade My Discharge?

 Will the Request be Granted?

-Understanding that the “automatic upgrade” is a myth, the next important question becomes, if a veteran applies for an upgrade, will the request be granted?
-The answer to that question is entirely dependent on the circumstances of each case and the available evidence.
-Because the review boards apply a “presumption of administrative regularity” when reviewing a case, the majority of requests submitted by veterans are denied.
+Understanding that the “automatic upgrade” is a myth, the next important question is, will the request be granted if a veteran applies for an upgrade?
+The answer to that question depends entirely on each case’s circumstances and the available evidence.
+Because the review boards use a “presumption of administrative regularity” when reviewing a case, the majority of requests submitted by veterans are denied.
 The burden is on the applicant to overcome the presumption and make a strong case for relief.
-In my practice, I encourage veterans who are seeking an upgrade to consult with an attorney with significant experience in this practice area because it is a unique area of the law and it takes careful analysis and persuasive arguments to win these cases.
+In my practice, I encourage veterans seeking an upgrade to consult with an attorney with significant experience in this area because it is a unique area of the law, and it takes careful analysis and persuasive arguments to win these cases.

 Example Cases: